Pravargav/DSA_Note/collections-framework-notes.md

 | **Conversion to Array** | `toArray()`, `toArray(T[] a)`      | ✅ Efficient                  | ✅ Slightly less efficient       |

-Here is a table summarizing **methods specific to `Deque`** in Java, categorized by their functionality:

----

 ### 📘 **Methods Specific to `Deque`**